Find out about surgery to have a new breast shape made using your own body tissue after mastectomy.

 The surgeon tunnels the flap under the skin to the front of the body to make the new breast.
 This is called a pedicled flap.
 With this type of reconstruction, the flap keeps its original blood supply.

-After either of these operations, you will have a scar on your back, roughly 6 inches (15cm) long.
+You will have a scar on your back, roughly 6 inches (15cm) long.
 You can choose to have the scar horizontally so you can hide it under your bra.
 Or you can have it diagonally if you don’t want it to show under backless clothes.
-You can tell your surgeon which you prefer.
+You can discuss the position of the scar with your surgeon.

 If you are having the reconstruction after your mastectomy, you will also have an oval scar on the reconstructed breast.